taosdata/TDengine/docs-en/12-taos-sql/08-interval.md

 1. Huge volume of interpolation output may be returned using `FILL`, so it's recommended to specify the time range when using `FILL`.
 The maximum interpolation values that can be returned in single query is 10,000,000.
 2. The result set is in the ascending order of timestamp in aggregate by time window aggregate.
-3. If aggregate by window is used on stable, the aggregate function is performed on all the rows matching the filter conditions.
+3. If aggregate by window is used on STable, the aggregate function is performed on all the rows matching the filter conditions.
 If `GROUP BY` is not used in the query, the result set will be returned in ascending order of timestamp; otherwise the result set is not exactly in the order of ascending timestamp in each group.
    :::

 Aggregate by time window is also used in continuous query, please refer to [Continuous Query](/develop/continuous-query).